codyjoepope1/adchain/README.md

 * RemoteConfigHelper: Helper class for remote configs.
 * Custom Banner: Helps you to show custom banners via remote config urls.
-* Admob: Interstitial, banner and native.
+* Admob: Interstitial and banner.
 * Facebook: Interstitial, banner and native.
 * Amazon: Interstitial and banner.
 * Flurry: Interstitial and banner.